 4. Joint Account

-As the name implies, a joint account is one that is opened in the name of two or more; all signatories to the account.
+Two or more people, all signatories, open this type of account to the account.
 In this type of account, no individual can make decisions concerning the account without the consent of other signatories.
 Joint accounts are common among business partners and married couples and in Nigeria there are two subtypes of joint accounts.
 The first one is the “joint-tenancy” which is the one used by couples mostly then the tenants-in-common being the choice for business partners for accountability purposes.

 5. Domiciliary Account

-A domiciliary account is a special type meant for foreign transactions and can accept foreign currency and send money into other countries.
+A domiciliary account is a special type for foreign transactions.
+It can accept foreign currency and send money to other countries.
 This account is common with big corporates that import and export goods.

 6. Corporate Account

-This is an account opened by big entities, usually multinational corporations.
-Corporate accounts are way more superior to personal or investment accounts and it is opened for business purposes.
+Big entities, usually multinational corporations open this type of account.
+Corporate accounts are superior to personal or investment accounts and it is open for business purposes.